DaedalusNTW/AllPhase-Portfolio/README.md

 On a technical level, it is quite simple.
 Small amounts of Javascript and PHP add barebones functionality.
 At this time I had limited knowledge of either so I kept it as simple as possible while focusing on my core skillset of HTML/CSS.

+*This project is no longer live.
+I moved the website to Wordpress, redesigned the whole thing.
+And uploaded the old code here to github.*